How It Works See the Data Resources Login Start Free

 • Log into your ELPReady dashboard

-The driver receives an email with a magic link.
+The driver receives an email with a secure link.
 They tap it, and the assessment begins immediately in their browser.
 No app download required.

 Do drivers need to create an account?